vokal/XcodeAutoBasher/README.md

 Initially a [VOKAL](http://www.vokalinteractive.com) Hack Days Fall 2014 Project by [Ellen Shapiro](http://github.com/designatednerd).
 Open source contributions are encouraged!

 #//TODO:
-- Fix fidgetyness with initially selecting a script or folder.
 - Get plugin up on Alcatraz
 - Maybe eventually support things other than `bash`?
 Let me know if you're interested or if `bash` is sufficient to allow you to support whatever you need.
 - ???
 File an issue or put up a pull request!